genxhero/railspractice/README.md

 **Coffee Shops

 Coffee shops are classified by type; walk in, kisok, or drive thru.
 The database also keeps track of whether a given coffee shop has comfortable seating, restrooms, and wireless internet.

+Leverage is the Google Maps API to display markers on a map color coded for your convenience